TovarishFin/votable-owner/README.md

 This contract would be meant for a rather close knit group who can agree on performing an action previous to casting votes.
 An example of this would be perhaps management of a company which controls owner permissions of a a smart contract ecosystem.
 This contract (once audited) could the serve as a replacement for a secure single owner account system.

+This contract might also be quite useful for upgradeable proxies where too much trust is put into an owner.
+Rather than having an owner who can completely change the proxy implementation, it can be voted on through this contract.

 ### Example of Use
 1. Company X has mostly finished development of their ecosystem.
 They will need an owner who can do special permissioned actions such as pausing or unpausing a token.
 1. They have decided that keeping a single account safe is too much of a risk and would rather have 5 different accounts which could vote together in order to perform owner actions.